 Outline of what we did

-The main body typeface size of their original journal design was on the small side (around typical 8pt size), a single page was set up in 2 columns and heavily packed with information.
-Figures were also rarely on the same page as their 1st mention in the main body text.
 In our new redesign, we improved typographic legibility, readability and page layout through a bolder and larger typeface size, and better use of white space, resulting in an improved reading experience.
-Figures and illustrations were always put as close to their main body text call‑out, usually on the same page, for much easier referring.
-We strengthened and applied the publisher’s corporate identity and branding in a more consistent and precise way.
+Figures and illustrations were always put as close to their main body text callout, usually on the same page, for much easier referring.
+We strengthened and applied the publisher’s corporate identity and branding in a more consistent and precise way, through main article titles, headings, figures, references and footers.
+This gave the journal a strong and visibly distinct branding.

 Layout usability analysis